By Despina Williams Parker

-Presidents and prime ministers from all over the world will gather in New York City on Sept.
-23, for a landmark UN summit on climate change.
-In the days prior, dozens of workshops, seminars and events on climate change will culminate in a Sept.
-21 march in New York City, as tens of thousands demand action on what McKibben has termed the “biggest crisis our civilization has ever faced.”
+Presidents and prime ministers from all over the world will gather in New York City on September 23 for a landmark UN summit on climate change.
+In the days prior, dozens of workshops, seminars and events on climate change will culminate in a September 21 march on New York City, as tens of thousands demand action on what McKibben has termed the “biggest crisis our civilization has ever faced.”

 McKibben is the author of the 1989 book The End of Nature, regarded as the first book about climate change written for a general audience.
 He is a founder of 350.org, the first planet-wide, grassroots climate change movement.
 The movement is named for the safe level of carbon dioxide in the atmosphere, 350 parts per million.